lilynoord/small-exercises/README.md

-# small-exercises
 Repo for all of the smaller exercises that don't really need their own repo.